varta/jupyter-fnp/README.md

-# Jupyter Notebooks for Fun and Entertainment
+# Jupyter Notebooks for Fun and Profit

 ## Conda Create